stupidmankind/BYpassDoc/docs/source/commands/beginif.rst

 ----------

 **If Action**
-	Indicate the action type of the if command. **Begin If** supports following types of actions
+	Indicate the action type of the if command. **Begin If** supports following types of actions.

 	+------------------------------+-------------------------------------------------+
 	| If Action                    | Description                                     |